kriskbx/gitlab-time-tracker/readme.md

 - pending
 - approved

+# Only works if using a local configuration file!
+# Extend the global configuration if set to true, pass a string to extend
+# the configuration file stored at the given path
+# defaults to true
+extend: true

 # Change number of concurrent connections/http queries
 # Note: Handle with care, we don't want to spam GitLabs API too much
 # defaults to 10